btcpayserver/btcpayserver-doc/docs/Deployment/RaspberryPi4.md

 - [Official Raspberry Pi 4 USB-C Power Adapter 5.1V/3A for EU](https://shop.pimoroni.com/products/raspberry-pi-official-usb-c-power-supply-eu?variant=29391130624083) ($10)
 - [Official Raspberry Pi 4 USB-C Power Adapter 5.1V/3A for AU](https://shop.pimoroni.com/products/raspberry-pi-official-usb-c-power-supply-au?variant=29391160737875) ($10)

-Don’t waste your time with random Chinese power adapters from Amazon, or expect that the existing ones you have at home are going to work fine.
+Don’t waste your time with random cheap power adapters from Amazon, or expect that the existing ones you have at home are going to work fine.
 The Raspberry Pi 4 has issues with unofficial adapters, and for only $10 it’s better to just **get an official adapter** instead of learning this the hard way.

 ### Case and Cooling options